-Now according to above trap set for victim this module will capture NTLM password of victim’s system when he will open any http web site on his browser which will redirect that web site on attacker’s IP.
+Now according to the above trap set for the victim, this module will capture NTLM password of victim’s system when he will open any http web site on his browser which will redirect that web site on attacker’s IP.

-From given image you can see that attacker has captured two things more:
+From the given image you can see that the attacker has captured two things more: